lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

       ]
     }

-Here’s how a client might consume that info to provide information about nested parts:
+Here’s how a client might consume that information to provide information about nested parts:

 ![top level work group]({{ site.baseurl }}/assets/images/2016-06-30-DTS-modeling-proposal/expression-with-items.png)